woocommerce/woocommerce/plugins/woocommerce-blocks/docs/internal-developers/templates/block-template-controller.md

 This method is applied to the filter `template_redirect` and executed before WordPress determines which template to load.

-This allows us to hook into WooCommerce core through the filter `woocommerce_has_block_template` where we can determine if a specific block template exists and should be loaded.

 **Typically executed when:**

 -   A user loads a page on the front-end.